segmentio/segment-docs/src/connections/destinations/catalog/ambassador/index.md

 {% include content/connection-modes.md %}

   1. From the Segment web app, click **Catalog**.
-  2. Search for "Ambassador" within the Destinations Catalog and confirm the Source you'd like to connect to.
+  2. Search for "Ambassador" in the Catalog, select it, and choose which of your sources to connect the destination to.
   3. Drop in your "Client ID" from your Ambassador dashboard, and populate any "Campaigns" to be mapped as per the below [Mapping campaigns to URLs](#mapping-campaigns-to-urls) section.
   4. In about 45 minutes the CDN will be updated and the Ambassador snippet will be initialized onto your page.
   5. Since Ambassador only records specific events and user data, events and users may not appear in Ambassador until you start using the API outlined below.